Xunius/gplot/docs/isofill.rst

   resultant number may be sightly different.

-  What is meant by "nice-looking" is that the contour level values won't be some floating point numbers with 5+ decimal places, like what one would get using
+  What is meant by "nice-looking" is that the contour level values won't be some floating point numbers with 5+ decimal places, like what one would get using, for instance

   ::